esallychang/BIOF521_Spring2022/_episodes/03-VariantCalling_Tutorial.md

 {: .solution}

 > ## Measuring duplication levels
 > Note that the levels of duplication  are inferred based on read sequence similarity alone because the short-read data had not been mapped to a reference genome yet.
-The following **Mark Duplicates** step will remove duplicate copies of reads while incorporating information about their mapped position on the reference genome.
+The following **MarkDuplicates** step will remove duplicate copies of reads while incorporating information about their mapped position on the reference genome.
 {: .callout}

 > ## Hands-On: Removing Duplicates
-> Find the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Mark Duplicates </button> tool.
+> Find the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MarkDuplicates </button> tool.
 The full title should be something like `Mark Duplicates examine aligned records in BAM datasets to locate duplicate molecules`.
 >
 > Run this tool with the following modified parameters:
 > + **Select SAM/BAM dataset or dataset collection**: Click the folder icon <span class="glyphicon glyphicon-folder-close"></span> and choose output of <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Map with BWA-MEM </button>.
 > + **If true do not write duplicates to the output file instead of writing them with appropriate flags set** set to `Yes`.
-This switch tells **Mark Duplicates** to not only mark which short reads are duplicates of one another, but to also remove them from the output file.
+This switch tells **MarkDuplicates** to not only mark which short reads are duplicates of one another, but to also remove them from the output file.
 {: .challenge}

 ## Process Mapping Results Step 2: Re-aligning Reads